 Christian Mahoney’s practice focuses on e-discovery, artificial intelligence, data analytics and information governance.

-Christian advises clients on defensible data retention, preservation, collection, review and production processes for antitrust, securities enforcement and litigation matters.
+As senior attorney, Christian leads the Discovery and Litigation Technology group in the Washington office.
+He advises clients on defensible data retention, preservation, collection, review and production processes for antitrust, securities enforcement and litigation matters.
 He also trains Cleary attorneys and co-counsel on discovery-related issues with a focus on both information governance and artificial intelligence, including predictive coding, and speaks externally on these issues.

 In this role, Christian develops policies for clients on retention of data, negotiates discovery procedures and utilization of advanced technology with government regulators and opposing counsel, prepares clients for and defends 30(b)(6) depositions on data preservation and discovery issues, revises client collection processes, and implements sophisticated technology processes, including customized usage of predictive coding, for identification of data for review and production.